matutamiller/PSD-to-HTML-Restaurant-Page/README.md

 v1.0 - I have created common settings and navigation.
        I have added header.

 v.1.1 - I have added the 'Art of Cake' section with media queries for rwd.

+v.1.1 - I have created the 'Tasty Pancakes' section.